Boy 'beaten to death' by security personnel in UP's Unnao: One of three accused held | Law-Order

 - India

-A home guard jawan accused of beating a 17-year-old boy to death for violating the Covid lockdown in the Bangarmau area of Uttar Pradesh's Unnao has been arrested, police said on Sunday.
+A home guard jawan accused of beating a 17-year-old boy to death for violating the Covid lockdown in Bangarmau in Uttar Pradesh's Unnao district has been arrested, while the area's station house officer has been removed from active duty, police said on Sunday.

 Three persons -- police constables Vijay Choudhury and Simavat and home guard jawan Satyaprakash -- were booked on the charge of murder for allegedly beating up the boy, a vegetable vendor, first outside his house in Bhatpuri and then at the police station on Friday.